nettemhandu/Her-Jozi-Circle/README.md

 Understand backend concepts with Flask (Python)

-Implement a database to store user signups and event participation.
+Implement a database to store user signups and event participation

 Create and consume APIs to handle communication between the frontend and backend.